 - You can store the Scoby in some bottled kombucha liquid (new starter liquid) for the next fermentation.

-- Before you bottle the kombucha, we recommend filtering the liquid through a very fine sieve or alternatively through a layer of kitchen roll.
-However, this is not a prerequisite to enjoy it.
+- Before you can fill the kombucha into bottles, we recommend filtering the liquid through a very fine sieve or alternatively through a layer of kitchen roll.
+But this is not a prerequisite for enjoying it.

-Now you've done it and brewed your first own kombucha, completely without a starter kit.
-For more articles and recipes on secondary fermentation, check out our KOMBUCHERY blog.
+Now you've made it and brewed your first own kombucha without a starter kit.
+You can find more articles and recipes for second fermentation on our KOMBUCHERY blog.